x42/sisco.lv2/README.md

 NB. /high-speed/ visualization is a valid use-case for LV2 instance access.

-Apart from that this plugin implements a very simple audio oscilloscope Mono and Stereo variants are available.
+Apart from that this plugin implements a simple audio oscilloscope Mono and Stereo variants are available.

-It serves as example for LV2 Atom-Communication - in particular vectors - and a simple GTK-UI.
-It does not feature scope triggering nor goes to any length to synchronize the screen to v-blank or any synchronization whatsoever.

 Usage